 By virtue of the above, the Tax Authority has the right to trace the assets of a target in whosoever's hands they may be to satisfy any sums due on the target to the state treasury, even if those assets have been transferred to, and are now owned by, the target.
 Although the privileged right of the Tax Authority is deemed to be a general privileged right that shall not entail, as a rule, tracing rights, this specific privileged right of the Tax Authority exceptionally entails the latter's right to trace the assets of the target, in whosoever's hands they may be, as indicated in the above-mentioned provisions.

-Further to the above, note that the Tax Authority may have another legal basis for claiming the amount of taxes due on any target from any purchaser jointly with the target if a transfer of assets is considered to be a transfer of the target's business.27
+Further to the above, the Tax Authority may have another legal basis for claiming the amount of taxes due on any target from any purchaser jointly with the target if a transfer of assets is considered to be a transfer of the target's business.29

-In 2018, the Egyptian Competition Authority (ECA) began adopting a new approach in its interpretation of the Competition Protection Law and its Executive Regulations, which has materially impacted M&A transactions.
+In 2018, the Egyptian Competition Authority (ECA) began adopting a new approach in its interpretation of the Law on Protection of Competition and Prohibition of Monopolistic Practices No. 3 of 2005 (Competition Law) and its Executive Regulations, which has materially impacted M&A transactions.
 The ECA, via its novel interpretation of the law, deems that M&A transactions between dominant companies (defined as companies that control over 25 per cent of a specific market) must obtain the prior approval of the ECA prior to concluding a transaction, even if the transaction is concluded offshore.
-On the legislative front, the ECA is trying to introduce an amendment to the Competition Protection Law in Parliament to give it greater power in controlling mergers, and explicitly legalising this new approach and interpretation.
+On the legislative front, the ECA is trying to introduce an amendment to the Competition Law in Parliament to give it greater power in controlling mergers, and explicitly legalising this new approach and interpretation.

 Based on the above, if the buyer is a competitor of the seller, whereby both will have a significant share covering almost the whole market, the prior approval of the transaction by the ECA will be required.
 Otherwise, failure to procure approval will be subject to the penalty stipulated in Article 22 of the Competition Law: each party to the horizontal agreement shall be punished by a fine ranging between 2 per cent and 12 per cent of the total revenue of said party that was generated from trading the product or products that are the subject of the horizontal agreement during the violation period.
-In the event the competent court is unable to determine the aforementioned revenue, each party shall be punished by a fine amounting to no less than E£500,000 and no more than E£500 million.
+In the event the competent court is unable to determine the aforementioned revenue, each party shall be punished by a fine amounting to no less than 500,000 Egyptian pounds and no more than 500 million Egyptian pounds.
 Such fines will be doubled in the case of recurrence.

 1 Omar S Bassiouny is a partner and Maha El-Meihy is a senior associate at Matouk Bassiouny & Hennawy.